Friday, September 15

-This session will explore the mechanics of using Family Tree Maker and RootsMagic.
-Lean how these genealogy software programs can help you record, organize, and share family history data.
-The discussion will include the use of MAC vs. PC; how charts, trees, and other displays can be generated; genealogy software links to online sites; and the pros and cons of each program.
+This session will explore the mechanics of using genealogy software.
+Lean how genealogy software programs can help you record, organize, and share family history data.
+The discussion will include the use of MAC vs. PC and desktop vs. online genealogy software; how charts, trees, and other displays can be generated; genealogy software links to online sites; and the pros and cons of each program.

 Gravestone Genealogies: Mapping Family History in Virginia Cemeteries – Lynn Rainville

 We will explore the historic and cultural meaning of historic African American cemeteries by studying gravestone epitaphs, mortuary symbolism, and landscape design.
 We will also discuss ways to integrate graveyard data into family genealogies.

 Speaking for Themselves: Freedmen’s Bureau Record Group 105 – Selma Stewart

 The Virginia Freedmen’s Bureau records offer a wealth of information on individuals, families, and their communities from 1865-1872.
 The FEMA of its era, the Bureau received all kinds of requests: for food and clothing, to find relatives, to settle labor disputes, etc. In these records, the people we seek speak for themselves.

 Session IV – 2:45 p.m. to 3:45 p.m.